Real Estate Courses

 This course provides a general overview of the planning process - its goals and objectives, resources, basic research techniques, and tools used to evaluate alternatives and make decisions.
 Implementation tools, including regulatory, annexation, and growth management techniques are included.
 The public planning process is described including notification requirements, the use of advisory committees, survey techniques, and the formal public hearing and decision making process.

-Understanding the Role of the Property Management Company.Full Details
+Understanding the Role of the Property Management Company.Full Course Details

 The student is also introduced to the many environmental hazards and detrimental environmental conditions that affect individual sites and building.
-They are shown how it is possible for a real estate professional to screen a property for apparent environmental hazards without extensive additional training.Full Details
+Students are shown how it is possible for a real estate professional to screen a property for apparent environmental hazards without extensive additional training.Full Course Details

 This course is designed to meet the REALTORS® Code of Ethics Training (formerly known as the Quadrennial Requirement - check with your local board) and also to give guidance to all real estate professionals working in online and social media.
 Topic: Real Estate Ethics